dm9gp/Colpitts-PCB/README.md

 before C6 the same sine wave oscillates around a value that is below or above the 0V line, it is DC offset.

 Without C7 the oscillator does not work.
 I tested values higher than 1µF, these did not change the shape of the sine wave.
-I got the best results in terms of shape of curve with values between 20pF and 100pF.
+I got the best results in terms of waveform with values in some cases down to between 20pF and 100pF.

 I used for R1 100kΩ and R2 100kΩ but they could be substituted with a 200kΩ Resistor;
 the board allows flexibilty to play with different values for the voltage divider;